Save comparison results to an MLDATX file

 Simulink.sdi.compareRuns function to compare the runs.
 Specify a global relative tolerance value of

 0.2 and a global time tolerance value of

 Summary property of the returned

-You can save the comparison results to an MLDATX file to analyze later or to share with a colleague.
-Use the
+You can save the comparison results to an MLDATX file using the

 DiffRes— Run comparison results